Kitchen Confidential | Four Fantastic Renovations

 beneath for utilitarian items.
 What would the Minors do differently in the kitchen, now that the renovation is complete? “ I would have done it much, much sooner,” laughs Barbara.

-STEAL THESE TIPS: Consider the style of the rest of the house when designing a new kitchen.
+STEAL THESE TIPS: Consider the style of the rest of the house when planning your kitchen remodeling project.
 The Minors’ kitchen has modern conveniences, but looks like it belongs in their historic home because of savvy cabinet, counter and lighting selections.
 You can drastically improve functionality without knocking out walls, and you can save money by sticking within the footprint.

 Meredith and Travis McCauley: 1960s rancher gets classic kitchen with a twist